mphelps1978/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+**Tokens are used to verify that the user is authenticated to access the protected sections of the applicaion**

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+\*\* To keep data secure, you can protect certain pages behind a PrivateRoute, that would only allow access based on authentication.
+This authentication can be in the form of a Token, a Session or a Cookie that stores the authentication information (Token, Variable, or Login Data)\*\*

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+\*\*There are 2 forms of Web servers.
+The physical kind, which contains software to interpret websites, or the software kind, which contains data used within the client application (Like an Express server) - In the case of the hardware kind, a user sends a request for a webpage/application from their computer, which is routed via the internet to the host computer where the application is stored.
+The data is processed and then returned to the user.
+In the case of the software kind, a request is made (usually a CRUD or GET request) to the server application and then the data is returned to the client application, which is returned to the user.\*\*

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CReate, Update, Delete

 ## Project Set Up